assist-project/dtls-fuzzer/README.md

 The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein a server thread has recently been stopped and a new thread has not been started yet (meaning the hard-coded port could be used in dynamic allocation).
 To avoid this form of collision, we advise running Scandium and JSSE experiments separately from all others.

+### Replication with recent compilers

+The Eclipse and Contiki-NG TinyDTLS versions are broken when compiled with the latest version of `gcc`.
+They no longer perform ECDHE handshakes correctly.
+The fix is compiling them using an older version of `gcc` or, better still, a different compiler (e.g., `clang`).
+For Eclipse TinyDTLS this can be done by running from the 'suts/etinydtls':

+    > CC=/bin/clang ./configure; make clean all

 ## Suggested configurations
 We suggest the following configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.